limitlis/angular-focus-manager/README.md

 </html>
 ```

-####Guide
+####Guide to using Focus Manager
 ---

-The guide is the best way to help you get started using the Focus Manager for AngularJS
+The guide is the best way to help you get started using the Focus Manager for AngularJS.

 [Click here to read the article](https://github.com/obogo/angular-focus-manager/wiki/How-the-focus-manager-was-created)

-####Article: "Creating the Focus Manager"
+####Article on "Creating the Focus Manager"
 ---

 Goes over some of the architecture on how the Focus Manager was designed and then implemented.